miguel-negrao/WFS-BEA7-Scripts/WFS BEA7 README.txt

 			and see if there is output in the servers, you can change 'servers[0]' from 0 to 5 to see all the 5 servers.
 	4 - There is no sound going to the genelecs.
 		1 -  Did you select the WFS setting in mixer library ?
+		2 -  Do Cmd-. until you see the server windows with one synth each, i.e., "Synths/Defs: 1/182" 5 - I pressed stop but the sound did not stop.
+		1 - Sometimes this happens - press Cmd-. the sound should stop.

-Bug Reports (i.e. WFSCollider cranes or does not function as expected( should be done only in https://github.com/GameOfLife/WFSCollider/issues.
+Bug Reports (i.e. WFSCollider cranes or does not function as expected) should be done only in https://github.com/GameOfLife/WFSCollider/issues.